simon-contreras-deel/oleurud.github.io/about.md

 tags: about
 ---

-I am Simon Martin, a software developer living in Madrid.
-I love music, beer and tech.
+I'm Simon Martin, a remote senior software developer living in Santander (Spain).
+I love music, craft beer and technology.

-As a developer, I do mostly backend, but also frontend and even devops.
-I am proud of creating products that help people, some of them with millions of requests per day.
-I can code in several languages and platforms: Node.js, Vue.js and Python are the ones I have used the most in the last years.
-I did JAVA, PHP, or C in the past.
-I have worked for several startups, big companies and I have founded mine twice.
+As a developer, I do mainly backend, but also frontend and even devops.
+I'm proud of creating products that help people, some of them with millions of requests per day.
+I can code in several languages and platforms: Node.js, Vue.js and Python are the ones I've used the most in the last years.
+In the past I did JAVA, PHP or C. I have experience using databases like PostgreSQL, Redis or MongoDB.
+I have worked for several startups, big companies and founded my own twice.

-And as a person, I hope to be a good father and friend.
-But you'll have to ask them.
-I'm usually honest and a bit blabbermouth, but I am improving it.
-When I am not creating a new product, I am enjoying music or drinking a beer.
+As a person, I hope to be a good father and friend, but you will have to ask them :).
+I tend to be honest, direct when necessary and a bit mouthy, but I'm getting better at it.
+When I'm not creating a new product, I'm enjoying music or tasting a good beer.